LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 #### Merging the Sensor Capabilities

-Immediately after starting the *MRPProxy*, the (+uuid)s of all locally connected sensors are read out.
-These are stored together with the class instance of the *MRPHal* module in a (+lut).
-This makes it possible to address and interact with a  sensor directly using its (+uuid).

 : Sensor capabilities merging algorithm \label{Sensor_capabilities_merging_algorithm.csv}

 | SENSOR A  | SENSOR B  |  MERGED CAPABILITIES |  CAPABLE SENSORS ID LUT |